-Saskatoon Land has officially completed sales for single-family lots in Evergreen.
+Saskatoon Land has officially completed sales for single-unit lots in Evergreen.
 The journey to this stage has been an exciting one, here is a look back on some key milestones achieved while developing Evergreen.

 - City Council approved Evergreen in June 2009